MohanKrishnaBade/go_loadbalancer/README.md

 2. start the load balancer just by runnig `go run main.go` --default port would be 8000, you can also allowed to pass the port number as an argument.
 3. we are using the Round Robin technique to distribute the load among all the servers on a cyclical basis
 #
---you can add or remove the servers in service.yaml at any given of time ----
+--you can add or remove the servers in service.yaml at any given time ----
 # how to test
 1. I've created a simple bakend server, You can spin up mutiple BE servers just by passing portnumber as an arguments.
    1. ` cd backendservers && go run main.go :8081 server1`